CBT & Integrative Therapy for Anxiety, OCD and Self-Doubt in South West London and Online

 You’re not broken.
 You’ve been trying to cope in the best ways you know how, even if it’s become exhausting.
 Therapy can offer space to pause, understand, and find new ways forward.

-I help adults move beyond the noise of anxiety, OCD, and perfectionism using evidence-based CBT and integrative, trauma-informed therapy.
+I help adults move beyond the noise of anxiety, OCD, depression, low self esteem and perfectionism using evidence-based CBT and integrative, trauma-informed therapy.
 Together, we’ll focus not just on managing symptoms, but on helping you reconnect with meaning, confidence, and flow.

 Areas I specialise in